ramezhanna/my-dev-env-setup/Writerside/topics/How-to-install-ubuntu.md

      ```

    - Now lets install `powerlevel10k` but first we need to install the recommended fonts.
-   In order to do so please download this artifacts.
+   In order to do so please download these artifacts.

    -